Last updated: 16/10/2020

-But it shouldn’t – there are all sorts of reasons that people might not be interacting with your post, and it’s probably nothing to do with you or your social feed.
+But it shouldn’t – there are all sorts of reasons that people might not be interacting with your content and it’s probably nothing to do with you or your social feed.
 Here are 3 ways to combat lack-of-likes anxiety:

 • Try not to refresh your feed constantly – waiting for people to comment can set off all sorts of anxieties and as they say, a watched pot never boils – everyone’s probably just too busy drafting up their own social posts to pay any attention to yours!
 If you feel pressured to check your apps constantly to see if anything’s updated, try keeping your phone on silent and cancel all push notifications, even if it’s just for a few hours a day.

 • Share what you want to share, and try not to worry about how many likes you get.
 Don’t compare your feed to others.
 If a lack of likes is really affecting you, take a break from posting altogether.

 • Remember, if you’re not getting likes, it could be to do with the platform’s algorithms rather than your friends not being interested in your holiday selfies.

 Trolls are everywhere nowadays and there will normally always be someone that is either looking for something to find offensive at, or will try to lure you into in a heated argument, just for the sake of it.

 While not every negative online interaction can be considered trolling - sometimes a difference of opinion can lead to healthy discussion – here are a few ways you can combat trolls should they appear on your profile.